fzbowers/RecipeBox/README.md

 ## Product Describtion
 Recipe Box is a website that allows users to store their favorite recipes.
-Users can create sections to organize their recipes, or they can search by for a recipe by its name.
+Users can create sections to organize their recipes, or they can search for a recipe by its name.
 Users can also create a shopping list.

 ## How to view our website